-Two immigrants arrive in America, and on their first day off the boat they wander around New York City, to see the sights that Manhattan has to offer.
+Two immigrants arrived in America and on their first day off the boat they wandered around New York City, to see the sights that Manhattan had to offer.

-They are amazed at everything they see, from the Empire State Building to Grand Central Station, and the myriad flashing lights and advertisements in TIme Square just blew them away.
+They were amazed at everything they saw, from the Empire State Building to Grand Central Station and the myriad flashing lights and advertisements in TIme Square just blew them away.

-They came up to a street vendor selling hot dogs, and wanting to try and live like Americans, they thought that they ought to try them.
+They came up to a street vendor selling hot dogs and like many immigrants to the USA, wanting to try and live like Americans, they thought that they ought to try them.

-One immigrant says to the other in a shocked tone, “My God.
+One immigrant said to the other in a shocked tone, “My God.
 Do they eat dogs in America?”

 They were rather dubious at the thought of eating hot dogs, but they were also pretty hungry by this time.

-“Well,” says the first, “we are going to be Americans, so we must do as they do.”
+“Well”, the first immigrant said, “we came to this country to be Americans, so we must do as they do”.

-The vendor hands them their food in a pair of paper sacks.
+The vendor handed them their food in a pair of paper sacks.

-The two immigrants then walk over to sit on a park bench nearby to eat their lunch.
+The two immigrants then walked over to sit on a park bench nearby to eat their lunch.

 Image used under a Collective Commons License from: https://commons.wikimedia.org/wiki/File:Brooklyn_Bridge_und_Lower_Manhattan.jpg